rksouthee/red/README.md

 | Esc | leave insert | Exits insert mode and returns to normal mode |
 | Enter | newline | Inserts a newline character into the buffer |
 | Backspace | backspace | Erases the previous character |

-## Future work

-* Different data structures for handling the text buffer such as a gap buffer, linked list of lines, rope, etc.
-* Regular expressions and searching.
-* Modal editing workflow
-* Syntax highlighting
-* Line wrap, word wrap.